mygaru/id-hash/README.md

 Each phone must be mapped to one such unique `telco ident value`.
 One phone number must always correspond to one `telco ident value`.

-After this mapping, the ID Hash component forwards the mapped batch to the UID Mapper (UidMap) component for storage and further processing.
+After this mapping, the ID HASH component forwards the mapped batch to the UID Mapper (UidMap) component for storage and further processing.

 This ensures that myGaru can use an anonymized representation of the Data Vendor's phone numbers without having access to sensitive data